mrnkim/Who-Talked-About-Us/README.md

 ![Component Design Screen Shot][component-design]

 ### To-Dos

-- After deleting a video, it still shows (it disappears only after refreshing the page)
 - Add more tests (or automate)
 - Improve error handling and add data validations
 - Improve resetting search